FACON-Nicolas/conways-life-game/README.md

 # life-game

 ## About the game  :
-<p> the life game is a cellular automate, the cases reprensents cells and they can change color in terms of the cases closes</p>
+<p> the life game is a cellular automate, the cases reprensent cells and they can change color in terms of the cases closes</p>

 ## How to install the game :
  + install python 3.7